blackbunt/yt-dl-gum/README.md

   - **Optimized for iPhone?** *(Choose an iOS-compatible format)*
   - **1080p or best available quality?**
 - **If audio:** Automatically downloads in MP3 at the best quality.
+- **SponsorBlock Integration:** Option to remove or mark sponsored segments.

 ## Troubleshooting
 If the script does not work as expected: